 It was on December 6th, 1917 – 100 years ago today – that Finland became an independent country.
-After former ruling by Sweden and Russia, a long process led to adoption of the Bill of Independence in Finnish Parliament on December 6th.
+After the former ruling by Sweden and Russia, a long process led to the adoption of the Bill of Independence in the Finnish Parliament on December 6th.
 Subsequently international recognition – also by Russia – followed, making Finland an Independent Republic ever since.
 The Russians invaded again during the Second World War, this time defeated by the Finns who – even still today – take pride in their heroism defeating the invaders.

 We know Finland these days as an independent country, often however associated with the other Scandinavian cultures and referred to as ‘Scandinavian’.
-This is a misconception: the Finnish culture, language and heritage have little to do with those of Sweden, Denmark and Norway.
+This is a misconception: the Finnish culture, language, and heritage have little to do with those of Sweden, Denmark, and Norway.
 Finland is distinctly different, and the proud Finnish people will ensure to correct you when you too easily identify them as ‘Scandinavians’.

 Since the country and culture are not very well known across Europe and the rest of the world, I decided this is the right moment to spend a series of 3 articles on Finland and it’s (business) culture.
 This is the first in this series with some general observations on the Finnish mentality, followed by two articles that dive deeper into the Finnish business culture and behaviors.
 These articles also are the first steps in meeting one of my personal goals for 2018: visit Finland 3 times for business and giving workshops, while enjoying the beauty of the country as well.